 - Tele2 Russia staff counts over 3500 people, more employees are joining the company every year

-- In 2012, Tele2 Russia and the Scientific Research Institute of Radio successfully tested the first LTE 1800 network in Russia
+- In June 2013, Tele2 Russia and the Scientific Research Institute of Radio successfully carried out another series of tests at LTE 1800 network in Kaluga